 Using the methods described in Secs.
-II C and II D, we compute the relaxed structures and energies for a sequence of constrained values of our "reaction coordinate" $\xi = \xi_1 + \xi_2$ for each material of interest.
-A selection of results for the energy along the path are presented in Fig. 4, and quantitative results for the energy barrier E{barrier} and the spontaneous polarization P{S} in the ground-state structure are reported in Table IV.
+If C and II D, we compute the relaxed structures and energies for a sequence of constrained values of our "reaction coordinate" $\xi = \xi_1 + \xi_2$ for each material of interest.
+A selection of results for the energy along the path are presented in Fig. 4, and quantitative results for the energy barrier E{barrier} and the spontaneous polarization P_S in the ground-state structure are reported in Table IV.
+For Mn3WO6 and Mn2FeWO6 with udu magnetic ordering, the FE reversal changes the magnetic state to duu, so that the energy profile is no longer symmetric and the two minima become inequivalent.
+For these two compounds, the value of the energy barrier in Table IV is that of the highest barrier along the transformation path.

 We find that the cations that are sandwiched in the midpoint structures of ordered-LNO candidates are Zr for Li2ZrTeO6, Hf for Li2HfTeO6, W for Mn2FeWO6 and Mn3WO6, and Os for Zn2FeOsO6.
 These results are consistent with the analysis of ξ_1 and ξ_2 in the ground state, as mentioned in Sec.
-III B. We find that the energy difference between the B and B' sandwiched midpoint structures can be attributed mainly to the Madelung energy, as shown in the Supplement.
-Among the computed energy barriers, those for $ZnSnO_3$, Li_2ZrTeO_6 , Li_2HfTeO_6 , Mn_2FeWO_6 , Mn_3WO_6 , and Zn_2FeOsO_6 are lower than or comparable to those of the established FE materials $LiNbO_3$ and $LiTaO_3$.
+III B. We find that the energy difference between the B and B' sandwiched midpoint structures can be attributed mainly to the Madelung